One of the popular form-building apps is SurveyMonkey. Another platform is SurveyPlanet. It’s not as popular, but it gets the job done.

 The Enterprise plan unlocks team collaboration, survey insights, and custom form URL features.

-SurveyMonkey has five paid packages.
+SurveyMonkey’s free plan is for you to test the program.
+It has five paid packages.
 The first three are for individuals, and the rest are for teams.

-- For data visualization
+- Form data visualization

 - Unlimited filters